kingston-hackSpace/Motors/README.md

 # Motors

-Read more about types of motors in this [this Adafruit's guide.](https://learn.adafruit.com/adafruit-motor-selection-guide)
+Read more about types of motors at [Adafruit's Motors Guide.](https://learn.adafruit.com/adafruit-motor-selection-guide)

 ----
 Motors available at hackSpace